Surrogate-Guided Adaptive Importance Sampling for Failure Probability Estimation: Introduction

-\begin{enumerate} \item We use a surrogate model as a plug-in replacement for the failure probability.
-While this admits any surrogate model, we show that with GP models under mild regularity conditions, this enables recovering $q^\star$ asymptotically. \item Our surrogate estimate ($q_n$) of $q^\star$ is weighted by the input density $p$; this ensures that, asymptotically, the domain $\mcl{X}$ is densely sampled.
-This is a stark improvement over GPAIS. \item In addition to unbiasedness, our estimator is endowed with two notable features.
-First, a complete reuse of all past proposals to $q$ via a balance heuristic.
-And second, a multifidelity extension (MF-MIS) that combines a high-fidelity MIS estimator with limited samples evaluated on the expensive oracle with a low-fidelity MIS estimator with a dense set of samples evaluated on the cheap surrogate. \item We show that our surrogate estimate of the biasing density $q_n$ has bounded error with $q^\star$ in total variation, which vanishes asymptotically. \item As a consequence of 4., we show that our failure probability estimate $\widehat P_F$, while being unbiased, asymptotically converges to $P_F$ with zero variance. \end{enumerate}
+\begin{enumerate} \item We introduce a GP surrogate combined with a smoothing parameter $\alpha$ to construct a continuously evolving proxy target $q_n^\dagger$, which guards against surrogate bias during early iterations and promotes early exploration. \item We introduce a proposal $q_n$ that combines $q_n^\dagger$ and the input density $p$ using an exploration parameter $\eta$; this ensures that, asymptotically, the domain $\mcl{X}$ is densely sampled.
+This is a stark improvement over GPAIS. \item In addition to unbiasedness, our estimator is endowed with two notable features: (i) a complete reuse of all past proposals to $q$ via a balance heuristic and (ii) a multifidelity extension (MF-MIS) that shows improved sample efficiency compared to a traditional MIS estimator and has provably lower variance (\Cref{lem:mfmis-var-comparison}), as long as the surrogate evaluations are not too negatively correlated with the oracle evaluations. \item We show the following theoretical results (\Cref{thm:prop-conv}). \begin{enumerate} \item Our proxy target $q_n^\dagger$ has bounded error with $q^\star$ in total variation, which vanishes asymptotically. \item Under mild conditions on the exploration parameter $\eta$, our weighted proposal $q_n$ converges to $q_n^\dagger$ asymptotically while guaranteeing perfect emulation of $g$. \item Results in \ref{result1} and \ref{result2} are independent of the choice of the density estimation method.
+When a KDE approximation $\widehat q_n$ is used for $q_n$, we show that this approximation error also asymptotically vanishes. \item As a consequence of \ref{result1} and \ref{result2}, we show that our estimate of $\widehat P_F$ asymptotically converges to $P_F$ with zero variance. \end{enumerate} \item Empirically, we demonstrate that our approach has improved sample efficiency and lower variance compared to several state-of-the-art methods, based on synthetic and real-world experiments. \end{enumerate}

 The rest of the article is organized as follows.
 We provide the mathematical background on our methods in \Cref{sec:background} followed by the details of our method in \Cref{sec:method}; we discuss theoretical properties of our method in \Cref{sec:theory}.
-We demonstrate our method on synthetic and real-world experiments to estimate failure probabilities with just a few hundred evaluations of the expensive oracle, in \Cref{sec:experiments} and provide concluding remarks in \Cref{sec:conclusions}.
+We demonstrate our method on synthetic and real-world experiments in \Cref{sec:experiments} and provide concluding remarks in \Cref{sec:conclusions}.